-A Jemdet seal-amulet finely carved in alabaster and featuring a vertical perforation to accommodate the suspension hoop.
-It is cut in the form of half a lion’s protome: the left half of the head of the beast is perfectly rendered in three dimensions while the other half is flat.
-Simple and linear features combined with the precised and detailed representation of the anatomy are the principal characteristics of the animal representations of the Jemdet Nasr period.
+A Near Eastern stamp alabaster seal, finely carved in the shape of a lion head, most likely belonging to the late Uruk /Jemdet Nasr cultural assemblage, dated to circa 3500-2900 BC.
+The figure is cut in the form of half a lion’s protome: the left half of the head of the beast is perfectly rendered in three dimensions while the other half is flat.
+Simple and linear features combined with the precised and detailed representation of the anatomy are the principal characteristics of the animal representations of the late Uruk /Jemdet Nasr period.
 Here, for instance, the structure of the lion’s crane is entirely sculpted and the ear is prominently shown.
 The base is drilled with abstract shapes.

 Condition: Fine, with slight irregularities on the surface.